|Having lived over

 With only the raw fiberglass body to start with, I completed and sold a baby stroller styled after early 1950's Mercurys.

 Late in 2013 Sue obtained a 1970's pedal car that wasn't much more than a rusted body and running gear.
-I've completed the restoration and you can see the finished product at Automotive Memories.
+I've completed the restoration and you can see the finished product.

 All brands and product names are trademarks of their respective